Bond

 Definition of Bond:

-A bond is a certificate issued by a government or corporation where the issuer of the certificate agrees to pay the holder an agreed upon amount with interest.
+A bond is a certificate issued by a government or corporation where the issuer agrees to pay the holder an agreed-upon amount with interest.
 Selling bonds is a common way for governments and businesses to raise capital.

 Detailed Explanation:

 A bond is a loan.
-It states who owes money and the terms of repayment to the holder of the bond.
-Unlike stock, the owner of a bond does not own an equity interest in a company.
-Bonds are safer investments than stock because bond holders are paid before stock owners.
-But the potential for large returns is less because bond holders do not share a company’s profits.
+It states who owes money and the repayment terms.
+The party that issued the bond pays the bondholder.
+Unlike stock, the bond owner does not own an equity interest in a company.
+Bonds are safer investments than stocks because bondholders are paid before stock owners in the event of financial hardship.
+A company could cut its dividends, but it cannot cut its interest payments to bondholders without going into default.
+But the potential for large returns is less because bondholders do not share a company’s profits.

 Bonds are typically sold in increments of $100.
-Suppose in December 2020 an investor, Steve, purchases 100 15-year treasury bonds that mature in December 2035.
-The bond has coupon rate of 0.5%.
-This means Steve paid $10,000 for 100 bonds.
-The US Treasury is obligated to pay Steve $50 per year for 15 years. ($25 would be paid twice a year.)
-When the bond matures in 15 years, the US Treasury would repay Steve the $10,000 the US government borrowed from him when he purchased the bonds, assuming Steve has not sold the bond.
+Suppose in June 2023, an investor, Steve, purchases 100 15-year treasury bonds that mature in June 2038, and the bond has a coupon rate of 0.5%.
+Steve paid $10,000 for 100 bonds.
+The US Treasury must pay Steve $50 per year for 15 years. ($25 would be paid twice a year.)
+When the bond matures in 15 years, the US Treasury repays Steve the $10,000 the US government borrowed from him when he purchased the bonds, assuming Steve has not sold the bond.

 Bonds are liquid and traded in the bond market.
 If Steve wants to sell his bond to Joan, he can, and then the Treasury’s payments are made to Joan.